 - Smartphone – Wait?
 You are going to bring a smartphone?
 Of course.
 It provides the ability to call for help in an emergency, help me get directions if I am lost, and so on.

 - Laptop – Yes.
-A hobo works – and I’ll be willing to work as a farm hand, painter, or any of a number of other trades…but it also makes sense to do some IT work on the road – building websites, fixing computers, etc. It will also allow me to blog my travels.
+A hobo works – and I’ll be willing to work as a farm hand, painter, or any of a number of other trades…but it also makes sense to do some IT work on the road – building websites, fixing computers, etc. It will also allow me to blog my travels.7That said, my laptop will probably be quite small – selected for its size and weight rather than speed.
+I’d also consider using a bluetooth keyboard and mouse with my smartphone.

 - Bicycle – Technically, you don’t need a bicycle…in fact, I’ve been up in the air about it.
 The nice part of a bicycle is it makes travel more speedy (though not too speedy) and provides extra storage.
 The negatives are that it requires maintenance and will make taking a friendly car ride more difficult (or impossible).

 - Some electric bikes look especially interesting…I know, some might consider that cheating, but I don’t.
-If one could combine an electric bike and a collapsible bike, that would be the bomb.
+If one could combine an electric bike and a collapsible bike, that would be the bomb.8Do I actually talk like that?
+Probably not.

 - If using a bicycle, you’d definitely want safety lights, the Blaze looks interesting (but too expensive).